reeddunkle/reeddunkle.github.io/_posts/2016-04-28-Python-Closures.md

 ```

 ----

 This is a closure.
-A function that encloses another function.
+It is a function that encloses another function.
 The enclosed function is dependent on the enclosing function.

 Remember our `times_ten` function above?
 It took a number `x` and returned the value of multiplying `x` and `10`.

 With our new closure function `times`, we can remake the function `times_ten`.